 WHAT IS A MOLCAJETE?

 For generations, the molcajete has been an integral part of Mexican cuisine.
-This unique tool is made of volcanic rock and has a rough texture that makes it perfect for grinding spices and herbs, as well as crushing nuts and seeds.
+This unique tool is made of volcanic rock and has a rough texture that makes it perfect for grinding spices and herbs and crushing nuts and seeds.
 Its sturdy construction also allows it to be heated, making it ideal for cooking and serving hot dishes.
-The molcajete is not only a functional kitchen tool, but also a symbol of Mexican culture and tradition.
+The molcajete is not only a functional kitchen tool but also a symbol of Mexican culture and tradition.

 The authentic ones are made from a single piece of volcanic stone, which is known for its ability to retain heat.
 The volcanic rock is carved into a round shape and has three legs for stability.